melbeied/Docker/README.md

 ### From the host machine that guest you vagrant vm

-suppose you use you forward ports like that
+suppose you forward default http port like that

 ```ruby
     config.vm.network "forwarded_port", guest: 80, host: 8080